jjlumagbas/1370/README.md

 ### Office hours

-**Important:** Email me first to set an appointment before coming to the office.
+**Important:** Email me first to set an appointment before coming to the office!
 I can't guarantee that I'll be there if we haven't set a prior appointment.

 Office number: IEAB 3.226